Why IBM Analytics adopted big-bet thinking: an interview with Rob Thomas

 Many of our clients identify themselves as being between the stages of “data dashboards for performance” and “data used to drive decision making” while a much smaller percent of clients are using machine learning to create new business models.
 Are you expecting to see that balance shift?

 Absolutely.
 The question is rate and pace, but I’m not sure anybody can really predict that.
 I will tell you that the biggest difference in client discussions I have now is that a year ago, everybody would say we’re focused on the left side: data warehousing and modernizing our data environment.
 Now everybody wants to talk about the right side: how do I get to self-service analytics, how do I get to machine learning and AI?

 What we learned from Data Science Elite Team is that aspirations are high but ability in most organizations to execute is low.
-The DS Elite Team augments that, and brings a set of capabilities that says look, if you want to use SPSS we can use that, and if you want to use Data Science Experience, we can use that.
+The DS Elite Team augments that, and brings a set of capabilities that says look, if you want to use SPSS we can use that, and if you want to use Watson Studio, we can use that.
 If you want to build a model and extend with Watson APIs we can use that.
 It requires a level of skill most organizations don’t have enough of.
 What we go in and do is say, “let’s get you to your first big win.”

 I see very few companies that have actually staffed up a DS team of experts whose only job is to help clients be successful with data science.
 And, by the way, we don’t charge for it.
 It’s a pretty compelling offering.
 If you look at some of the early use cases we’ve done, clients have gotten tangible value in only a few weeks of time.
 I think that’s pretty unique in our approach.

 With demand for data scientists growing, how is IBM poised to fulfill this demand?